Sam-Ciber-Dev/Sam-Ciber-Dev/README.md

 # About Samuel Oliveira

 Hi, my name is **Samuel Oliveira**, a cybersecurity enthusiast with a strong foundation in software development, networking, and IT systems.
-I’ve always been fascinated by how technology works behind the scenes and that curiosity naturally led me to discover my passion for cybersecurity.
+I’ve always been fascinated by how technology works behind the scenes, and that curiosity and that curiosity naturally led me to discover my passion for cybersecurity.

 ## Who Am I?